-In this regard, we approach the pervasive nature of the archive, as a memory institution concerning life 385 experiences, negotiated through different layers of meanings, interpretations, and prospects.
-Instead of figuring 386 out aligned words that ignite thoughts, once formed in another time and place, in visible characters in the great 387 mythical book of history, we choose the density of discursive practices, systems establishing what is said as 388 if it were the deed 14 13 As is it known, despite its persistence over the past four decades, Cova da Moura 389 has been the target of several institutional and private actions aimed at its demolition.
-In 2006, 78% of the 390 population expressed a desire to stay in the area according to a survey conducted by the Faculty of Architecture 391 of Lisbon.
-However, reports commissioned by the CMA suggest 80% of demolitions in the built fabric of the 392 393 neighbourhood (Lopes, 2020).
-14 Institution here entails a more comprehensive conception than the conventional domains established within the scope of nation-states and modern societies.
-It mainly refers to structures or 394 mechanisms of a social order, which regulates behaviour of a group of individuals within a given community.
-395 Speeches that are established as events, with their own conditions and mastery of appearance, and things, with 396 their own possibilities and fields of use.
-According to Foucault, all the elements that make up the systems of 397 declarations, events or things are defined as archives (2002, p.
+In this regard, we approach the pervasive nature of the archive, as a memory institution concerning life experiences, negotiated through different layers of meanings, interpretations, and prospects.
+Instead of figuring out aligned words that ignite thoughts, once formed in another time and place, in visible characters in the great mythical book of history, we choose the density of discursive practices, systems establishing what is said as if it were the deed 14.
+Speeches that are established as events, with their own conditions and mastery of appearance, and things, with their own possibilities and fields of use.
+According to Foucault, all the elements that make up the systems of declarations, events or things are defined as archives (2002, p.
 104).
-398

-The permeability of the archive is paradoxical, and it comprises, in the first place, expanded discourse penetrated interpretive layers encompassing archival institutions and their role in Western societies the plurality of narratives that depend on it.
+The permeability of the archive is paradoxical, and it comprises, in the first place, expanded discourse - interpenetrated interpretive layers encompassing archival institutions and their role in Western societies - as well as the plurality of narratives that depend on it.
 Second, this penetrability describes a fluid practice or experience.
-And, thirdly, it does not expend the necessary efforts to represent the emerging social practices derived from the changing archival institutions (Ivacs, 2012, p.
+And, thirdly, it does not expend the necessary efforts to represent the emerging social practices derived from the changing archival institutions (lvacs, 2012, p.
 471-2).